 Women left Kharkiv in the dark – they did not know where they would end up.
 Initially volunteers placed them in the Expo Hall in Warsaw.
 In a crowd of other people, they waited to see what would happen next.
-There they met Agata Dziopa, the originator of the Houses for Independent Mothers.
+There they met Agata Dziopa, the originator of the Home for Independent Mums.
 She was the one who helped them.

 Natalia says the place allows mothers to get back on their feet.
 “Really, we have everything here,” he stresses.
 “We help each other, we can rely on each other,” she adds.
 Asked if she will return to Kharkiv, she says she does not know.
 “My daughter goes to school, speaks increasingly good Polish and has friends here.
 She is already looking forward to 1 September to return to school after the summer holidays.
 The most important thing is that we are safe here,” enthuses Nastka’s mother.

 The teenager is a cheerful, smiling girl who, as she says, feels very comfortable in Poland.
 She is also in contact with her classmates in Kharkiv.
 “As far as we know, they say things have calmed down in Kharkiv now.
 But I don’t know if I want to go back, my mother doesn’t know either.
 There is war there and here we have peace.
 Although we miss home, of course,” the girl admits.